ad4mts/zfdash/README.md

 **(ZFS Management GUI / WEBUI) 💻** (Currently In Testing Phase)
 # Updating

-**To update:** just run the new installer again (it handles upgrades).
+**To update:** just run the new installer again `curl -sSL https://raw.githubusercontent.com/ad4mts/zfdash/main/get-zfdash.sh | bash` (it handles upgrades).
 For Docker, stop and remove the old container before pull/run the new one (instructions below).

-**v1.8.7-beta and later:** Check for updates anytime from the Help menu in the GUI or Web UI.
+**v1.8.7-beta and later:** Check for updates anytime from the Help menu in the GUI or Web UI with newest instructions.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)